orkes-io/docs/docs/reference-docs/operators/set-variable.md

 <br/>
 <br/>

-1. Add task type `Set Variable`
+1. Add task type `Set Variable`.
-2. Add the parameters to initialize or replace with values
+2. Add the parameters to initialize or replace with values.

 </div>
 <div className="col">